Fresh, healthy food reaches the people who need it most and avoids becoming waste, thanks to urban gleaning.

 Value Proposition for Sustainable Consumption

-Food consumption is not only a significant consumption category but is also an essential need.
+Consuming food is not only a significant consumption category but also meets an essential need.
 According to the United States Environmental Protection Agency, wasted food is the single-largest component of the waste stream by weight, and over 12% of the total municipal food solid waste generated by American households comes from food scraps.
 Food scraps and unused food decompose in landfills and produce methane, a greenhouse gas 28 times more potent than carbon dioxide.
-(Source) At the same time 40 million Americans living below the poverty line are at risk of hunger.
-(Source) In 2014 gleaning efforts coordinated by Feeding America diverted more than two billion pounds of food from the landfill to bring fresh food to hungry Americans.
-(Source) On the surface gleaning programs may seem like a waste prevention and hunger relief strategy, but these programs can also help to shift consumption habits by preventing excess food production as a result of increased consumer awareness of wasted food and actions to reduce wasted food.
+At the same time 40 million Americans living below the poverty line are at risk of hunger.
+In 2014 gleaning efforts coordinated by Feeding America diverted more than two billion pounds of food from the landfill to bring fresh food to hungry Americans.
+On the surface gleaning programs may seem like a waste prevention and hunger relief strategy, but these programs can also help to shift consumption habits.
+Gleaning programs provide a feedback loop for food businesses to prevent excess food production and can help raise awareness with consumers about the importance of reducing wasted food.

 Potential City Roles

 - Inventory—identify available food resources and institutional donors.

 - Promote—celebrate and profile gleaning programs.
 Make food providers aware of available tax incentives.

 - Support—provide space for storage and distribution centers, provide advice, leverage other community organizations for support.

 - Make Policy Adjustments—perform a code review to find potential barriers for gleaning programs, adjust policies to allow for food redistribution if this is a barrier.

 - Convene—bring together stakeholders such as grocery stores, restaurants, farmers, food recovery organizations and organizations feeding the hungry.

 - Educate/Outreach—inform the public of opportunities to participate in gleaning programs.